event-driven-robotics/hpe-core/datasets/vicon_processing/vicon_processing.md

 The default markers used by the `label_all.sh` script should already work for all sequences.
 **Careful that the marker used when the camera is static of moving slowly are different from when the camera is moving fast.**

+Labeling all the sequences can take a while.
+The `label_all.sh` script can be stopped (ctrl+c) at any time.
+Runnig it again will ignore all the sequences that have already been labeled.

 ### Calibration

 If the labeling is done it should be strightforward.
 Just run the script: `scripts/extrinsic_calibrate.py` with the proper arguments.
 A projetion matrix will be saved.